Audio/MIDI multitrack recording software

 Audio Output Control

-The Audio Output Control (available from the Studio menu) can be used to set the properties (channel selection, levels etc.) of the audio output device.
+The Audio Output Control (available from the Studio menu) can be used to set the properties (channel selection, levels, etc.) of the audio output device.
 The controls depend on the audio driver type and devices used.

 MPE MIDI Input

 If an MPE keyboard sends RPN messages to change the MPE configuration, the MPE check box will be updated accordingly.
-MultitrackStudio may not even be running when your keyboard sends these messages, so you may have to switch it on yourself.

-In most cases the incoming MPE data will go to MIDI channel 1.
-If an MPE keyboard sends a different configuration it could go to MIDI channel 16 or both 1 and 16 (two MPE zones).
+In most cases, the incoming MPE data will go to MIDI channel 1.
+If an MPE keyboard sends a different configuration, it could go to MIDI channel 16 or both 1 and 16 (two MPE zones).

 MIDI Out Device Options